Swanson School of Engineering: History

-The Swanson School of Engineering evolved out of the Western University of Pennsylvania, the former name of the University of Pittsburgh, offering specialized engineering subjects to students, although they were still required complete their classical requirements.
+The Swanson School of Engineering evolved out of the Western University of Pennsylvania, the former name of the University of Pittsburgh, offering specialized engineering subjects to students, although they were still required to complete their classical requirements.
 The first graduates in these engineering subjects were Isaac Morley and J. B. Stilly in 1846.
 Separate degree programs in mechanical and civil engineering were announced in 1868, and four year degrees resulting in separate engineering degrees were first implemented in 1870.
 The school was the university's response to the years surrounding the Civil War that transformed Pittsburgh's industrial base from regional to international.

 Degrees in civil engineering and mechanical engineering were offered beginning in 1868.
 Mining engineering was added in 1869 and Electrical Engineering in 1890.
 In 1909, the metallurgical engineering department was established, followed by the chemical engineering department and the world's first petroleum engineering department in 1910, with its first degree conferred in 1915.
 The undergraduate cooperative education program was also initiated that year.
 The industrial engineering department was established in 1921 and the safety engineering program in 1930.
 The bioengineering department was added in 1998.

 In 2007 the school was renamed to the Swanson School of Engineering after John A. Swanson, founder of the computer software firm ANSYS, donated $41.3 million to the school.